 Today's script for the U.S Congress

 "Hi, this is [name] from [address, city, zip].
-I'm calling to ask Representative [name] to oppose the blanket ban on asylum-seekers seeking safety at the U.S. border.
+I'm calling to ask Representative [name] to support the Energy Innovation and Carbon Dividend Act, H.R.
+7173.
 Thank you for taking my message."

 "Hi, this is [name] from [city, zip].
 I do not need a reply to this call.
-I'm calling to ask Senator [name] to support legislation that would place a hard cap on the size of financial institutions.
+I'm calling to ask Senator [name] to insist that Raymond David Vela, the nominee to head the National Park Service, pledge to withdraw the proposed rule that would limit protest near the White House and on the National Mall.
 Thank you for taking my message."

 “When the whole world is silent, even one voice becomes powerful.”